State of Ohio and Lockdown Barricading

 The State of Ohio Board of Building Standards unanimously approved the use of temporary door locking devices.
 Directives on the new rules will be going out to building departments and all listed stakeholders in the coming days.
 The new rules will be in full force no later than April 18.
 For more information, feel free to contact us and reference the supporting information below.

-The team from Bearacade has been working with our local representatives, state legislators, and the Board of Building Standards in addressing issues that might make a classroom less safe for three (3) years … well before this recent attention.
+The team from Bearacade has been working with our local representatives, state legislators, and the Board of Building Standards in addressing issues that might make a classroom less safe for four (4) years … well before this recent attention.
 At no time since inception have any of our solutions been deemed non-compliant, been cited for any violations, or removed from a partner institution.

 Since February of 2015, the State of Ohio has dedicated much attention to the concept and process of sheltering in place and barricading during finite moments of time when it is possibly safer to restrain entry and detain room occupants during a hostile intruder incident.
 There has been confusion within the state due to various ways institutions were attempting to block doorways.
 This issue yielded two proposed House bills, one proposed Senate bill, and departmental review by the Department of Commerce / Board of Building Standards.
 Ultimately, one House bill and the one Senate bill stopped as House Bill 64 moved forward and into the budget bill signed by Governor John Kasich.
 Below you will find detailed information regarding the State of Ohio, including the new law.